• Skip to primary navigation

 • Refined sugar free- This recipe is naturally sweetened with honey instead of white table sugar or high fructose corn syrup.

-• Fiber, healthy fats, and protein- Whole rolled oats add dietary fiber to this recipe, and the Greek yogurt and almonds have healthy fats and protein to keep you fuller for longer.
+• Wholesome ingredients-ย Whole rolled oats add dietary fiber to this recipe, and the Greek yogurt and almonds have healthy fats andย protein to keep you fuller for longer.

 • Customizable- You can use different kinds of fruit, nuts, and other toppings to adjust the flavor to your preference.
-This is great for picky eaters, and these bars are great to make with kids.
+This is great for picky eaters, and these bars are great, delicious snack to make with kids.

 Ingredient Notes

 Here are some notes about the ingredients used.
-For the full ingredient list, see the recipe card below.
+For the quantities and full instructions, see the recipe card below.

 Ingredients to make yogurt granola bars on a surface.